A phase space approach to the wavefunction spreading and operator growth in the Krylov basis: Weyl transformation, Wigner function and the Krylov basis

 \paragraph{\textbf{Generating functions for the phase space Krylov functions.}} A compact way of packaging all the phase space Krylov functions is to define the following generating function, in a manner that is analogous to the generating function of the Wigner functions associated with the energy eigenfunctions (see e.g., \cite{Curtright:2000ux}),

-where $\bm{\mu}=(\mu_1,\mu_2)$\footnote{Note that $\mu_1$ and $\mu_2$ can, in general, be complex numbers.}, and the sums over the indices $m$ and $n$ are from $0$ to the dimension of the Krylov space $D_K$.
+where $\bm{\mu}=(\mu_1,\mu_2)$\footnote{Note that $\mu_1$ and $\mu_2$ can, in general, be complex numbers.}, and the sums over the indices $m$ and $n$ are from $0$ to the dimension of the Krylov subspace $D_K$.
 Later, we will discuss an interpretation of this generating function (after first performing a Fourier transformation) as an expectation value with respect to a specific operator.
+This expression for the generating function can be rewritten as